dullage/cctv-filter-coral/README.md

 # cctv-filter

-A Python script to filter Reolink CCTV recordings using Deepstack.
+A Python script to filter Reolink CCTV recordings using a Google Coral.

 ## Example Workflow

 1. Cameras detect motion using the inbuilt motion detection.
 2. Cameras upload the motion clips to an FTP server.
 3. This Python script then uses a file watcher to detect new files uploaded to the FTP server and waits for them to be closed (for the file to be completely written).
-4. The script then loops through every 15th frame in the video (roughly one for every half second of video) and asks Deepstack if it detects a person in that frame.
+4. The script then loops through every 15th frame in the video (roughly one for every half second of video) and uses the Google Coral to see if there is a person in that frame.
 5. If a person is detected, it stops looping through the frames and moves the file to an "Accepted" folder.
 6. If the end of the video is reached and no person was detected then it moves the files to a "Rejected" folder.